Hole-in-the-Wall Diners

 Kansas: The Doo-Dah Diner

 What people say: Though it's only been around since 2012, Doo-Dah Diner has the feel of a beloved local institution.
-The cheerful yellow dining room is the perfect spot for the scratch-made comfort food, but call ahead for a reservation.
+The cheerful yellow dining room is the perfect spot for scratch-made comfort food, but call ahead for a reservation.

 What to order: Breakfast is definitely the star here.
 Regulars love the banana bread French toast and the crabcake Benedict.